Rosimin/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 By [James Newton-King](https://twitter.com/jamesnk) and [Mark Rendle](https://twitter.com/markrendle)

-gRPC uses Protobuf as its interface definition language (IDL).
-Protobuf is a language neutral serialization format, and the messages sent and received by gRPC services are defined in *.proto* files.
+gRPC uses Protobuf as its Interface Definition Language (IDL).
+Protobuf IDL is a language neutral format for specifying the messages sent and received by gRPC services.
+Protobuf messages are defined in *.proto* files.
 This document explains how Protobuf concepts map to .NET.

 ## Protobuf messages